Skip to main content

 Graduates of the programme will:

-• be able to work competently in a broad range of positions that involve working with children and families;
+• Will have the ability to work competently in a broad range of positions that involve working with children and families;

-• be eligible to apply for the University's Master of Education Programme.
+• Be eligible to apply for the University's Master's Programmes; and

 Note 8: Graduates' individual registration on professional qualifications as kindergarten principal is subject to the approval of the Education Bureau.

-To be eligible for admission, applicants should normally have completed the Certificate / Higher Diploma in Kindergarten Education Programme (CE(KG) / HD(KG)) or Certificate / Higher Diploma in Early Childhood Education Programme (CE(ECE) / HD(ECE)) or equivalent, such as Higher Diploma in Child Care and Education.
-Eligible applicants may be required to attend an interview.
+• Holder of Certificate/ Higher Diploma in Kindergarten Education or Certificate/ Higher Diploma in Early Childhood Education or equivalent, such as the Higher Diploma in Child Care and Education.

 Early Admission